-It is common to use a tank with pumps that are mounted above
+It is common to use a tank with pumps that are mounted below the tank.

-the pump.
 Filtration is important to maintain proper function of the pump and system.
-The extent of filtration may be greater based upon some uses such as misting with ultra-fine nozzles.
+The extent of filtration may be greater based on application of the system such as misting with ultrafine nozzles.